Redenomination of the Azerbaijani manat: Reactions

 Initially, the redenomination drew criticism from the population, although retail outlets in Azerbaijan were ordered to show prices in both old and new manats until the end of 2006.
-Cases of deception or unpreparedness have been recorded.
+Cases of deception or unpreparedness were recorded.
 For example, in one local bus, the declared fare was "500 old manats or 20 qapiks", although 500 old manats corresponded to 10, not 20 qapiks.
 A similar case was noted in a post office when paying for electricity bill, where an employee, having received 20,000 old manats, issued a receipt for two, not four new manats, and the complaint was rejected.

 Confusion was also caused by a government decree, according to which, when converting old manats to new ones, they should be rounded off without a fraction.
 As a result, the electricity company Barmek and water company Azersu raised billing prices due to conversion into new manats.
 After protests, both companies reinstated the old prices.

 According to some government sources, the denomination was conducted hastily: "The issue […] has been discussed for about a month and a half, and the decision was made without consulting government experts.
 Before the reform, we have been arguing for two years that we should prepare for this more carefully, but they did not listen to us".